cchitsiang/awesome-stars/topics.md

 - [aullah/quickmenu](https://github.com/aullah/quickmenu) - The new era of mobile navigation for the web, we're out of hamburgers.
 - [AlariCode/nestjs-rmq](https://github.com/AlariCode/nestjs-rmq) - A custom library for NestJS microservice.
 It allows you to use RabbitMQ or AMQP.
 - [codeceptjs/CodeceptJS](https://github.com/codeceptjs/CodeceptJS) - Supercharged End 2 End Testing Framework for NodeJS
-- [amplication/amplication](https://github.com/amplication/amplication) - 🔥🔥🔥 Open-source backend development platform.
-Build production-ready services without wasting time on repetitive coding.
+- [amplication/amplication](https://github.com/amplication/amplication) - 🔥🔥🔥 The Only Production-Ready AI-Powered Backend Code Generation
 - [nartc/mapper](https://github.com/nartc/mapper) - 🔥 An Object-Object AutoMapper for TypeScript 🔥
 - [crater-invoice/crater](https://github.com/crater-invoice/crater) - Open Source Invoicing Solution for Individuals & Businesses
 - [acode/FunctionScript](https://github.com/acode/FunctionScript) - An API gateway and framework for turning functions into web services